peteroupc/peteroupc.github.io/estimation.md

 - _&epsilon;_, _&delta;_: Both parameters must be greater than 0, and _&epsilon;_ must be 1/8 or less, and _&delta;_ must be 1 or less.
 The relative error is abs(_est_, _trueval_) &minus; 1, where _est_ is the estimate and _trueval_ is the true expected value.

 With this algorithm, the relative error will be no greater than _&epsilon;_ with probability 1 &minus; _&delta;_ or greater.
-However, the estimate can be higher than 1 with probability greater than 0.
+However, the estimate has a nonzero probability of being higher than 1.

 The algorithm, called **Algorithm B** in this document, follows.